fedbiomed/fedbiomed/docs/developer/development-environment.md

 ### What about instant changes in source code?

-Poetry automatically add package source to your environment that makes `fedbiomed` module accessible from Python interpreter.
+PDM automatically adds package source to your environment that makes `fedbiomed` module accessible from Python interpreter.
 It also handles instant changes in the source code.
 If a new module is added or a module is edited poetry will automatically make changes available within the environment currently used.
 It means there is no need to install or rebuild `fedbiomed` package.

 !!! warning "Important"
     You should never install `fedbiomed` from `pip` in your development environment.
 This my interrupt to access current source code changes in your development environment.